 OK, it’s a private organization headquartered in Washington, DC for the promotion of journalism.
 It advertises itself as "the world's leading professional organization for journalists."
-It's venerable, founded 1908; the same year, if I am not mistaken, as saw the establishment of America's—in fact I think the worlds—
+It's venerable, founded 1908; the same year, if I am not mistaken, as saw the establishment of America's—in fact I think the worlds—first School of Journalism.

 The Club cited "security concerns."
 That is somewhat less than persuasive.
 For one thing, Richard Spencer had told them that should any extra security be required, his outfit, the NPI, would pay for it.

 For another thing, the National Press Club has hosted several of NPI's events before, going back at least five years.
 Last October they actually hosted NPI's annual conference.
 More evidence of the intensifying clampdown on dissent.